open-telemetry/opentelemetry-demo/README-Instana.md

 The [patched](https://github.com/styblope/opentelemetry_ecto/commit/0bc71d465621e6f76d71bc8d6d336011661eb754) OpenTelemetryEcto library is available at https://github.com/styblope/opentelemetry_ecto.
 The rest of the solution involved changing the FeatureFlag service Elixir code dependencies and building a new custom image.

 ### Adding W3C context propagation to Envoy the enable cross-tracer trace continuity
-To demosntrate the context propagation across Instana and OTel tracing implementations, we chose to instrument the `frontendproxy` service with the Instana native tracer.
-The Instana sensor supports W3C propagatiopn headers, which is the default propagation header format used by OpenTelemetry.
+To demonstrate the context propagation across Instana and OTel tracing implementations, we chose to instrument the `frontendproxy` service with the Instana native tracer.
+The Instana sensor supports W3C propagation headers, which is the default propagation header format used by OpenTelemetry.
 We use a custom build of the Instana envoy sensor which supports W3C context propagation (public release of the W3C enabled sensor is due soon).